Community Choice Aggregation

 Check back, more dates will be added soon!

-The cities of La Mesa, Santee, and Chula Vista launched a joint Community Choice Aggregation (CCA) feasibility study to assess the viability of a CCA in their respective communities.
+The City Council of La Mesa, Santee, and Chula Vista completed a joint Community Choice Aggregation (CCA) feasibility study to assess the viability of a CCA in their respective communities.
 The final Study can be found below under "City Documents".
-The study results showed that a CCA in La Mesa could offer competitive rates with SDG&E while also supporting the City's greenhouse gas reduction goals.
+The study results show that a CCA in La Mesa could offer competitive rates with SDG&E while also supporting the City's greenhouse gas reduction goals.
 Learn more about the collaboration in this joint press release.

 What is Community Choice Aggregation?